Who's Behind Listverse?

 Sobell seemed to adjust to Alcatraz better than other inmates.
 He spent his time reading books from the prison library.
 He was eventually moved to cell C-342 on the top tier.
 This cell was warmer than others and had a view of the Golden Gate Bridge.
 Sobell was popular with other inmates at Alcatraz, possibly because J. Edgar Hoover considered him his archenemy.
 He was ultimately released from prison in 1969.

 In 2011, he admitted that he helped copy hundred of pages of secret Air Force documents.
 He had previously admitted in 2008 to spying for the Soviet Union in World War II.
-As of this writing, Morton Sobell is still alive, at the ripe old age of 101.
+Martin Sobell died in December 2018 at the age of 101.

 2 James ‘Whitey’ Bulger